 While this will vary based on your location, the traditional garlic grower’s calendar for the mid-Atlantic area is:

 Step 1: Garlic is most easily grown from cloves, rather than seed.
 Buy your garlic bulbs from Enon Valley Garlic or another reliable source and don’t use garlic from the grocery store as they are often treated with growth inhibitors to prevent sprouting.
 (They are also very boring even when grown in your garden).

 Step 3: Locate your garlic patch where it will receive full sun.
 It’s also important to have well-draining, nutrient-rich soil.
 Compost is a great soil conditioner and will help both with drainage and organic matter.
-For best results, the soil pH should be between six and seven.
+For best results, the soil pH should be between six and eight.

 Step 4: Cover each clove with 1-2 inches of soil ( warmer climates - less, colder climates - a bit more).
 YES, there is a top and bottom.
 The pointed end is up and the broader end is down.
 Spacing can be as close as 3 inches (small bulbs) and as wide as 5 inches (maybe 6-7 for Elephant).
 You should adjust the distance based on the size of the bulbs you are planting.
 Garlic root systems do not feed beyond about 1 inch outside the space occupied by the fully grown bulb, so they can be planted fairly close together relative to many other plants, but the heads should never be so close that they would touch each other when fully developed.

 Step 5: Cover the cloves with soil followed by 2”- 4” of mulch to prevent extremes or rapid changes in temperature and moisture, and as a barrier to weeds.
 The better your drainage the deeper you can mulch.
 Less than optimal drainage should not be mulched more than 2-3 inches.
 Try to avoid large leaves or leaves from unknown sources, as they my have come from diseased trees.